Wilf Carter (musician): Radio years (1929–1940)

 Carter performed his first radio broadcast on CFCN Alberta in 1929.
 Soon after, he was heard locally on CFAC and nationally on the CRBC.
 Two years later, he was entertaining tourists as a trail rider for the Canadian Pacific Railway, who promoted horseback excursions into the Canadian Rockies.
 Carter soon became very popular in the region.

 In 1933, he was hired as an entertainer on the maiden voyage of the British ship S.S.
 Empress.
 Later that year, he stopped off in Montreal and made his first recording: "My Swiss Moonlight Lullaby" and "The Capture of Albert Johnson".
 After signing with the Canadian branch of RCA Victor, "My Swiss Moonlight Lullaby" became the first hit record ever by a Canadian country performer.
 That same year, Carter also wrote and recorded "Pete Knight, The King of the Cowboys," which also became a hit.

 For seven years (1934-1940) he hosted his own CBS country music radio program in New York City.
 His announcer was Bert Parks.
-CBS changed his the name to "Montana Slim," to appeal to American audiences.
+CBS changed his name to "Montana Slim," to appeal to American audiences.
 In 1935, Carter also performed on WABC radio.
 In 1937, Carter returned to Alberta, where he purchased a ranch.
 He continued to appear on CBC, NBC, and CBS until CBS dropped him in 1940.

 In 1940, Carter seriously injured his back in a car accident in Montana.
 He was unable to perform for much of the decade, but his popularity was sustained by the periodic release of new recordings.